open-sauced/intro/07-types-of-contributions.md

 If you are interested in contributing to documentation, here are a few tips that you might find helpful:

-- **Read the entire documentation**. <br/> Reading the whole documentation will help you better understand how to use the product.
+- **Read the entire documentation**. <br/> Reading the whole documentation will help you better understand the product and how to use it.

-- **Find a task that fits your skills and interests**. <br/> If you're unsure where to start, look at the issues or discussions you believe you can tackle before reaching out to a maintainer.
+- **Find a task that fits your skills and interests**. <br/> If you're unsure where to start, look for issues or discussions you believe you can solve before reaching out to a maintainer.

 - **Use the product**. <br/> Using the product yourself will help you gain user insight and help you determine which information needs to be added to or removed from the documentation.

 - **Be patient and persistent**. <br/> Writing good documentation takes time.
-Don't be afraid to ask for help if you get stuck.
+Don't be afraid to ask for help if you need it.

 #### Examples of Documentation Contributions